opconWizard/opcon-docs/docs/server-programs/notify-handler.md

 - The SMA Notify Handler resolves tokens before sending any notifications.
 Tokens can resolve to any valid property in OpCon.
 - For all Schedules, SMA Notify Handler looks up the Schedule Name for the notification from the Daily tables to ensure that all notifications containing a Schedule Name will contain the unique schedule name instance for the customer to follow up on if necessary.
-- Any OpCon/xps Events are passed in the SAM's MSGIN directory for processing.
+- Any OpCon Events are passed in the SAM's MSGIN directory for processing.
 SMA Notify Handler automatically supplies the user name and password.
 - For all notification types with message or text fields, SMA Notify Handler inserts a Notification ID as the first few characters of the message.
 This ID provides a way for users to look up the source of a notification.
 - Email and Text Messaging SMTP server usage:
   - SMTPSERVER and SMTPSERVER2 will be used for email notifications and only used for SMS if SMTPSERVER3 and SMTPSERVER4 are not configured.